ZacAttack24756/e_admin/README.md

 Credits
 ======

-The d_admin development team (Can't find their github)
+The d_admin development team (Can't find their github) for inspiration
+Ulx Development Team for some inspiration and code ideas